MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/deploy-wac-in-azure.md

 If specifying your own certificate:

 * Upload the certificate to [Azure Key Vault](/azure/key-vault/key-vault-whatis).
-First, create a key vault in Azure Portal, then upload the certificate into the key vault.
-Alternatively, you can use Azure Portal to generate a certificate for you.
+First, create a key vault in Azure portal, then upload the certificate into the key vault.
+Alternatively, you can use Azure portal to generate a certificate for you.

 ### Script parameters